view of Reykjavik colorful rooftops

-Our family guide to visit Reykjavik with kids: top things to do in Reykjavik with children, where to stay in Reykjavik with kids and best family friendly tours to make the most of your time in Reykjavik with kids in tow.
+Our family guide to visit Reykjavik with kids shows top things to do in Reykjavik with children, the best family tours in the city, where to stay in Reykjavik with kids and practical tips for first-time visitors

 Small, safe and friendly, Reykjavik is a lovely city to visit with kids.